druids/django-pymess/docs/sms.rst

   .. method:: render(recipient, context)

-    Method that render template stored inside ``body`` field to the message content.
-By default is used standard Django template system.
+    Method that renders template stored inside ``body`` field to the message content.
+Standard Django template system is used by default.

   .. method:: can_send(recipient, context)

     Method that returns by default ``True`` value.
-If you can restrict sending SMS template for some reasons you can rewrite this method.
+If you need to restrict sending SMS template for some reasons, you can override this method.

   .. method:: send(recipient, context)

-    Method that check if message can be send, render message content and send it via defined backend.
-Finally the sent message is returned.
-If message cannot be sent is returned ``None``.
+    Method that checks if message can be sent, renders message content and sends it via defined backend.
+Finally, the sent message is returned.
+If message cannot be sent, ``None`` is returned.

 Your model that extends this class is set inside setting ``PYMESS_OUTPUT_SMS_MODEL``::